 14. Kearney: Rebranding a Legacy Firm for a Modern Audience

 Kearney's rebrand (from A.T.
-Kearney) is a useful case study in modernizing a legacy consulting brand.
-The site shed the conservative visual language common to traditional consulting firms in favor of a bolder color palette, more expressive typography, and a content strategy that skews toward practical, actionable insights.
+Kearney) is a useful study in modernizing a legacy consulting brand: bolder color palette, more expressive typography, and content that skews toward practical insights.
+The trick: credential-heavy substance stays, conservative visual language goes.

 Takeaway: Rebranding an established firm means updating the presentation, not the substance.
 Credentials stay.
 Visual conservatism goes.